The Roots from Which I Sprang

-From my Grams, I received the gift of knowledge and wisdom.
+From my Grams, I received the gifts of knowledge and wisdom.
 Grams, a devout Methodist, studied all things metaphysical.
-She was fascinated with many different religions, and especially Angels.
-Equally, she absolutely loved the teachings of Jesus Christ.
+She was fascinated with many different religions and absolutely loved the teachings of Jesus.
+She was especially captivated by angels.
 The gift of wisdom and the wealth of knowledge my grandmother embodied continues to guide me to this day.
 And I will always cherish the memories of my metaphysical and spiritual conversations with Grams.
 I remain grateful for the exposure to those topics at such an early age.
 The permission our conversations granted for exploring, learning, and transcending one perspective would become the foundation for my life's passionate path of teaching others to spiritually thrive.

 My parents provided even more opportunities for exposure with their differing faith perspectives.
 Both parents would convey to my sister and I that they did not care what we believed, but they wanted us to be good people and exposed to at least one path.

-I received from my father the gift of intuition and forgiveness.
+I received from my father the gifts of intuition and forgiveness.
 Dad had an incredible intuition, which he continuously impressed upon me.
 He called himself a non-practicing Catholic and he did not attend church with us.
-But while we were in college, he sent us girls an article that he felt captured his spirituality— connecting with the divine while being one with nature.
+But while we were in college, he sent his daughters an article that he felt captured his spirituality—connecting with the divine while being one with nature.
 My dad certainly seemed tapped into the divine, which was epitomized by the power of his intuition.